OpenRiak/riak_kv/docs/QueryAPI.md

     }
 ```

-The query could be further optimised as this (although in this case it will also hit a match on a given name that includes the letters ANNE rather than match only on a given name that is entirely ANNE):
+The query may be further optimised using a regular expression.
+Some functionality may be harder to implement in regular expressions - in this case it will also hit a match on a given name that includes the letters ANNE rather than match only on a given name that is entirely ANNE.
+Regular expressions make handling range checks on projected attributes much more difficult:

 ```json
     {